Scott C13,

 without a denomination printed on its face.
 Such stamps are either

-due to be issued very close to an anticipated rate change, or are prepared
+due to be issued very close to an anticipated rate change, are prepared

 PB - plate block.
 Traditionally, a block of 4